45 painting tips, tricks and ideas

 45. Set up a simple still life using objects from around your home {make sure they vary in size and shape}, then practice drawing them in different ways – with your eyes closed, with your non dominant hand, drawing the space around them, blocking in the shapes with colour, or with collage…

 Phew!
-Well if you don’t find something in there to spark you up I’ll eat my hat!
+Well if you don’t find something in there to spark you up I’ll be quite astonished!
 Which one will you try first?
 And do you have any you’d like to add?
 Share in the comments!

 The Happy Artist StudioWant to use these ideas – and many more – in a guided environment as you continue to uncover and refine your artist voice?

-You might like the Happy Artist Studio – a private membership I set up to give you access to all my courses to work through in your own time, with support and plenty of resources.
+You might like the Happy Artist Studio – a membership for artists ready to move beyond copying, develop their own voice, and build a sustainable practice, with support and plenty of resources.